Zuni people: Shalako

 Shalako is a series of ceremonial dances that take place throughout the night on or around the winter solstice.
 They are closed to non-native individuals unless there is a personal invitation by a tribal member.
 The ceremony also blesses the houses that were built during the year.
 The blessing takes the form of singing that accompanies six dancers who are dressed in Shalako outfits.
 These outfits can be as high as eight feet; the dancers wearing them represent "couriers of the rain deities come to bless new homes".
 The dancers move from house to house throughout the night; at dawn Saiyatasha performs a final prayer and the ceremony is complete.

+Marriage and the Household

+The Zuni are organized into matrilocal households headed by the eldest woman of a lineage.
+Descent is traced through matrilineal lines, and it is the female offspring of a mother who inherit claim to her lands.
+With the emergence of contemporary economic, political, and social pressures, the Zuni have shifted away from specialized forms of labor and instead focus on household-based income centered primarily around the production of crafts.

+Marriage is marked by an exchange of gifts between female relatives of the marrying couple and the husband's sharing of a meal with his wife's family.
+Female relatives are also responsible for wedding preparations, such as dressing the bride.
+The Zuni practice exogamy, and marriage within one's matrilineal line is not observed.
+Married couples may divorce, and either the husband or wife may initiate it.
+If a husband chooses to end his marriage, he leaves his wife's household and returns to that of his mother.
+If a wife chooses to end her marriage, she places her husband's belongings outside of the home.
+The husband then must collect his belongings and leave, returning to his mother's household.

 In popular culture

 In the novel Brave New World, one of the main characters is a man named John of British descent who grew up among a community of Zuni people in New Mexico.